 You can specify things such as “I really liked when Ben shared the red truck with me, because I was going to be really sad if I couldn’t have it” or ” I loved how the kids were quiet during my important meeting on skype on Tuesday, I was so proud!”

-t’s always fun to end the family meeting with a fun activity such as a board game or some jokes.
+It’s always fun to end the family meeting with a fun activity such as a board game or some jokes.
 Keep things light and fun, and the family meetings will become easier and the kids will start looking forward to them.

 Additional Agenda Item Ideas

-Problems and concerns: This is a good opportunity to discuss any issues that family members may be facing.
+Problems and concerns: This is a good opportunity to discuss any issues that family members could be facing.
 This is also a good time to band together and see if you can come up with solutions to those problems and address the concerns if you can.

 Plan Meals: This is an excellent time to talk about family meals that family members may want to eat in the coming week.
-If someone wanted to try something new, or wanted a favorite meal made that week, this is a good opportunity to discuss that.
+If someone wanted to try something new or wanted a favorite meal made that week, this is a good opportunity to discuss that.
 It gives you plenty of time to get to the shop and buy the ingredients you require if you need to make something special.

 Things to celebrate: Take this family meeting time to celebrate anything that exciting and good that happened or discuss any upcoming events that need to be celebrated.
-Upcoming birthdays, class events and even work place parties are good things to discuss at this time.
+Upcoming birthdays, class events and even workplace parties are good things to discuss at this time.

 Discipline strategies: This is an excellent time to go over some of the discipline strategies that were used during the previous week.
 Were they successful?
 Did something go wrong?
-How can everyone do better next time.
+How can everyone do better next time?
 Talk about this and see if the kids have any input on consequences and discipline strategies.

 Open discussion: Create opportunities for open discussion with your family.
-Anything that isn’t on the calendar or is related to discipline issues can till be discussed.
+Anything that isn’t on the calendar or is related to discipline issues can be discussed.
 Create an open floor with no judgement and you’ll discover new things about your family!

 Conversation starters: If you have any family members that are shy and reserved, you can try to get them to open up with these questions for kids.

-Favorite part of the week: You can always discuss your favorite parts of the week.
+Favourite part of the week: You can always discuss your favorite parts of the week.
 If anything exciting happened you should discuss it and celebrate it!